 Hydrangea aspera is another member of the Hydrangaceae family of plants, a deciduous shrub.
-Aspera in latin means rough texture which in this case refers to the texture of the leaves.
-It can grow to 3 meters.
-It produces flat flowering heads with purple pink flowers on the surrounding of the clusters in late summer, August and September.
-Hydrangea Aspera likes moist soil and the roots should never be allowed to dry out.
-You can propogate through soft wood cuttings.
+Aspera in Latin means rough texture which in this case refers to the texture of the leaves.
+Hydrangea aspera can grow to 3 meters high.
+It produces flat flowering heads with purple-pink flowers on the surrounding of the clusters in late summer, August, and September.
+Hydrangea aspera likes moist soil and the roots should never be allowed to dry out.
+You can propagate Hydrangea aspera through softwood cuttings.

 I am a flower enthusiast and a gardener at heart.
 Ever since childhood I loved reading about plants and started gardening at an early age.
 First by helping my father in the garden and later managing a large garden myself in my teen years.
 I planted and cared for a large number of plants, flowers, and trees both outdoors and in a greenhouse.
 To this day I enjoy visiting gardens and parks and learning about new and old specimens and varieties of plants.